Aylur/astal/docs/guide/typescript/faq.md

 ## Populate the global scope with frequently accessed variables

-It might be annoying to always import Gtk only for `Gtk.Align` enums.
+It might be annoying to always import Gtk only for the `Gtk.Align` enum.

 :::code-group